 5. Once dry if you notice any deep brush strokes or drips simply (and gently with very little pressure) sand them out with a fine sanding pad.
 It’ll smooth out really quickly and come off like chalk dust.

 6. Waxing time!
 Wipe off any dust with a soft dry cloth and start smoothing on a thin layer of wax.
 I use Annie Sloan’s Soft Clear Wax.
 It has the consistency of soft margarine so it is easy to apply, is completely colourless but it does have a little bit of an odor.
 In the past I’ve used poly as a protective coat instead of the soft wax and much prefer the wax.
 The poly yellowed and didn’t protect against stains and wear as well as the wax does.
 Waxing is pretty straight forward…you don’t need to slather it on really thick, just enough to give it a thin coat.
 Your paint will darken underneath but don’t freak out, it all comes together in the end.
-Let the wax dry then grab a soft dry cloth (like a piece of flannel or old t-shirt) and start buffing out the wax.
+Let the wax dry for 24hrs then grab a soft dry cloth (like a piece of flannel or old t-shirt) and start buffing out the wax.
 You’re done when your cloth glides smoothly and you notice a slight sheen.
 Or when your arms are killing you and you’re sweating from all the buffing.
 Yay for creating pretty furniture AND getting a workout out of it!

 7. Let your piece sit overnight (or longer to be sure) so the wax can cure nice and hard then re-attach the hardware.
 I’m not good at waiting.
 I finished this at 10pm and there was a TV sitting on top of it by 9am the next morning.